<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=178113&amp;fmt=gif">

 by Alan Ruby / June 15, 2017

-After my initial surprise, I asked the officer what he thought of the cell.
-Did this courtroom holding cell support courtroom security?
-I mean, it’s handsome – but is it functional?
+After my surprise, I asked the officer what he thought of the cell.
+Did this courtroom-holding cell support courtroom security?
+I mean, it’s handsome—but is it functional?
 As a courthouse planning consultant, that’s what really interested me.
-I’ve seen some “cells” that would make your jaw drop.
-But more on this later.
+I’ve seen some “cells” that would make your jaw drop, but more on this later.

 The Role of Courtroom Holding Cells in Courthouse Security

-One of the five most critical factors to ensure the security and safety of all participants in a criminal trial is having a full complement of facilities next to the courtroom (e.g., attorney-witness conference rooms, jury deliberation rooms, judges’ chambers, and prisoner holding cells).
-Of these facilities, perhaps the most critical is the courtroom holding cell.
+One of the five most critical factors in ensuring the security and safety of all participants in a criminal trial is having a full complement of facilities next to the courtroom (e.g., attorney-witness conference rooms, jury deliberation rooms, judges’ chambers, prisoner-holding cells).
+Perhaps the most critical of these facilities is the courtroom holding cell.

-As the name implies, courtroom holding cells are intended to be located next to courtrooms.
-They are used to house prisoners before or during a trial on a temporary basis.
-They improve the security of the courthouse as a whole by avoiding unnecessary prisoner movement throughout the courthouse.
+As the name implies, courtroom holding cells are intended to be next to courtrooms.
+They temporarily house prisoners before or during a trial and improve the security of the courthouse by avoiding unnecessary prisoner movement throughout it.

 The absence of courtroom holding cells is not uncommon in many older courthouses.
 Unfortunately, this requires court security officers to transport prisoners back to the central cellblock, often through public corridors.
 This increases the potential for unwanted interaction with the public.
-In some cases, older courthouses have courtroom holding cells that are not adjacent to the courtroom they serve.
-This arrangement increases the number of instances in which prisoners must be escorted back and forth to the courtroom, often via public hallways.
+In some cases, older courthouses have courtroom holding cells far from the courtroom they serve.
+This arrangement increases the instances in which prisoners must be escorted back and forth to the courtroom, often via public hallways.

-There is a heightened safety risk for security officers and all others present in the courthouse each time a prisoner is moved.
-Humans are known to make errors.
-Problems arise despite the best efforts of security personnel.
-The bottom line – prisoner movement in a courthouse should be minimized.
+Each time a prisoner is moved, there is a heightened safety risk for security officers and all others present in the courthouse.
+Humans are known to make errors, and problems arise despite the best efforts of security personnel.
+The bottom line: Prisoner movement in a courthouse should be minimized.

 Inadequate Holding Cells